PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 - In React you can display different things depending on different conditions.
 You may use conditionals such as, if-else statements and conditional operators.
 Therefore, conditionally returning the JSX.
 Reference: [conditionalRendering.js](conditionalRendering.js).

 <h1>Rendering Lists</h1>

+- You may use JavaScript array methods to display multiple data from components.
+Reference: [renderingLists.js](renderingLists.js).